akrenner/NOAA-LCI/Manual.md

 ### iPad
 FileMaker database: sync to iPad.
 Write-down last ctd-cast number.
+Sync-ing procedure: email latest version of FileMaker database to kasitsnabay@icloud.com.
+Then open Mail.app on iPad, download database, and open directly in FileMaker (replacing old copy).

 ### staging gear Have the following items handy to bring to the boat:
 - note book